ravynsoft/ravynos/CoreServices/WindowServer/wayland-protocols/GOVERNANCE.md

 2. Protocols in a namespace may optionally use the namespace followed by a dash in the name (e.g. "xdg-shell").
-3. The "xdg" namespace is established for protocols letting clients configure its surfaces as "windows", allowing clients to affect how they are managed.
+3. The "xdg" namespace is established for protocols letting clients configure their surfaces as "windows", allowing clients to affect how they are managed.
 4. The "wp" namespace is established for protocols generally useful to Wayland implementations (i.e. "plumbing" protocols).